-9.2.2 Errors in assistance function
+10.2.3 Errors in the assistance system

-Symptom Cause Remedy Assistance is not Is the battery charged sufficiently?
-1 Check battery is charged. available.
-2 Recharge the battery if it is almost flat.
-Is the system switched on? ► Press On-Off button (battery). ⇒ The drive system starts.
-Is the level of assistance set to [OFF]?
-Set the assistance mode to a different level of assistance than [OFF].
-Contact your specialist dealer if you still feel that the no assistance is being supplied.
-The rechargeable battery, on-board computer or assistance switch may be connected incorrectly, or one or more of them may have a problem. ► Contact specialist dealer.
-Are the pedals being pushed?
-The pedelec is not a motorbike. ▶ Push the pedals.
+Symptom Cause Remedy Assistance is not available.
 Is the speed too high?
+1 Check on-screen indicators.
 The electronic gear assistance is only active up to a maximum speed of 25 km/h.
-Check on-board computer indicators.
-Is the lock function activated?
-Use suitable on-board computer.
+Is the battery charged sufficiently?
+Check battery is charged.Recharge the battery if it is almost flat.
 The battery may become too hot during rides at high temperatures, up long inclines or when carrying a heavy load for a long time.
-Switch off the drive system.
-2 Leave pedelec to cool down. Ü 3 Start the drive system.
-The assisted journey distance is too short.
-Is the battery fully charged?
-1 Check charge level.
-2 Recharge the battery if it is almost flat.
+4 Switch off the drive system.5 Wait a moment and then check again.
+The rechargeable battery, display or assistance switch may be connected incorrectly, or one or more of them may have a problem.
+6 Contact your specialist dealer.
+Are the pedals being pushed?
+7 The pedelec is not a motorbike.
+Push the pedals.
+Assistance is not available.
+Is the system switched on?
+8 Press On-Off button (battery) to switch on the system.
+Is the assistance mode set to [OFF]?
+9 Set the assistance mode to a different level of assistance than [OFF].
+10 Contact your specialist dealer if you still feel that no assistance is being supplied.

+Table 59: Error solution for assistance system

+Symptom Cause Remedy The assisted journey distance is too short.
 The battery does not perform as well in winter weather.
 This does not indicate a problem.
 The journey distance can be shorter depending on the road conditions, the gear level and the entire light usage time.
-This does not indicate a problem.
+11 Check battery is charged.12 Recharge the battery if it is almost flat.
+Is the battery fully charged?
+13 If the distance covered with a fully charged battery has become shorter, the battery may be affected.
+Replace the battery with a new one.
 The battery is a consumable.
-Repeated charging and long periods of If the distance covered with a fully charged battery has become shorter, the battery may be affected. use cause the battery to degrade (loss of power).
-Replace old battery with new one.
+Repeated charging and long periods of use cause the battery to degrade (loss of power).
+14 If the distance you can cover with one single charge is very short, replace the battery with a new one.
+Are the tyres pumped to an adequate pressure?
+15 Pump up tyres.
+Is the assistance mode set to [OFF]?
+16 Set level of assistance to [HIGH], [STD], [ECO] or [AUTO].
 It is difficult to pedal.
-Are the tyres pumped to an adequate pressure?
-1 Pump up tyres.
-Is the level of assistance set to [OFF]?
-1 Set level of assistance to [HIGH], [STD], [ECO] or [AUTO].
-2 Contact your specialist dealer if the pedals are still stiff.
-Is the battery fully charged?
-1 Check charge level.
-2 Recharge the battery if it is almost flat.
+The battery charge might be low.
+17 Check battery is charged.18 Recharge the battery if it is almost flat.
 Have you switched on the system with your foot on the pedal?
-Switch system on again without applying pressure to the pedal.
-2 Contact your specialist dealer if the pedals are still stiff.
+19 Switch on the system again without applying pressure to the pedals.20 Contact your specialist dealer if assistance is still not supplied.

-Table 47: Error solution for assistance system
+Table 59: Error solution for assistance system

-9.2.3 Battery errors
+10.2.4 Battery error